yusufSLCN/KleinValue-Advisor-chrome-extension/README.md

 AI-powered Chrome extension for analyzing Kleinanzeigen listings with Google Gemini, OpenAI GPT-4o/4.1, and Anthropic Claude.
 The extension injects a valuation UI directly into listings, augments search results, and ships with a modern dashboard plus settings surface for multi-provider management.

 > **Status:** Actively iterated.
-Automated tests are scheduled for a future milestone, but the build/lint toolchain is already in place.
+Automated tests are scheduled for a future milestone; build tooling is ready today.

 ## Table of Contents